hjy22/texera_dataset/docs/README.md

 | poly | Y | Y | Y |
 | rbf |  | Y |  |
 | sigmoid |  | Y | Y |

+## Scorer
+The Scorer operator is designed to assess model performance through various metrics, tailored to address both regression and classification challenges.
+It is structured to have uniform input ports, output ports, and parameters for both problem types.

+### Input Port
+The input to the Scorer operator is derived from the schema output by the Apply Model operator.
+Users must specify both the predicted value column and the actual value column.
+Additionally, users are required to select the metrics by which they wish to evaluate model performance.

+### Output Port
+The output of the Scorer operator retains all attributes from the input while modifying the format of the "para" attribute for enhanced clarity.
+Furthermore, the output table combines the results of all selected metrics, providing an overview of model performance.